Nitrux/luv-icon-theme/README.md

 Install
 ========

+### Icons

 * Move the folder(s) *Luv* and *Luv Dark* to `/usr/share/icons` for all environments or `~/.icons` for GTK based environments or `~/.local/share/icons` for Plasma 5.
-* And finally select it in the Settings.
+* And finally select the theme in the Settings.

+### Wallpapers

+* For Plasma 5
+* Move the folders inside *wallpapers* to `/usr/share/wallpapers` or `~/.local/share/wallpapers/`.
+* For GTK
+* Copy the images to your Pictures folder; rename them if necessary, right-click the image and select "Use as wallpaper".

 Reporting missing icons
 ========